MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/security-and-compliance.md

 ### Q: How can users without email addresses access Yammer?

-A: Yammer works with many large organizations where it is important to hear the voice of all workers, including those without email addresses.
+A: Yammer works with many large organizations where it's important to hear the voice of all workers, including those without email addresses.
 In this case, Yammer can grant these users access based on a unique identifier.